-A number of new standards, amendments to standards and interpretations are effective for the financial period ended September 30, 2018, and accordingly, have been applied in preparing these consolidated financial statements:
+A number of new standards, amendments to standards and interpretations were effective for Corby on July 1, 2018, and accordingly, have been applied in preparing these interim condensed consolidated financial statements:

 (i) Revenue

 In May 2014, the International Accounting Standards Board ("IASB") issued IFRS 15, "Revenue from Contracts with Customers" ("IFRS 15"), which provides a comprehensive framework for the recognition, measurement and disclosure of revenue from contracts with customers.
 IFRS 15 is effective for annual periods beginning on or after January 1, 2018 and was therefore applied for the first time by the Company for the interim period beginning July 1, 2018.